-Released on November 15, 2011 simultaneously on the Xbox 360, Playstation 3, and PC, Saints Row: The Third is a direct sequel to Saints Row 2.
+Released on November 15, 2011, simultaneously on the Xbox 360, PlayStation 3, and PC, Saints Row The Third is a direct sequel to Saints Row 2.
 You play as the leader of the Third Street Saints, a gang which has reached levels of success previously unheard of for organized crime at the national level, due to your exploits in the previous games.
 This means that the Saints have become a huge, mega-national media powerhouse, all while still dabbling in organized crime on the side.
-This level of success, however, attracts a large number of unwanted attention as other, more powerful crime syndicates decide that they want in on the action as well.
+This level of success, however, attracts numerous unwanted attention as other, more powerful crime syndicates decide that they want in on the action as well.
 This sets up a surprisingly deep story of revenge, sabotage, and recovery as the Saints work to muster up enough power to reclaim their former glory.

 Dislikes or Improvements: